Otavalo Ecuador: Otavalo Market Guide + Best Things To Do

 The guinea pigs, called “cuyes,” you’ll see for sale at the market aren’t for pets.
 Eating guinea pig is a local delicacy in Ecuador and Peru.
 If you want to try it – it’s good! – you can find it in many local restaurants.

-Even if you’re not in the market for a live animal or pet, a quick trip to the animal market is a fascinating way to catch a glimpse into the more local side of the market and people watch.
+Even if you’re not in the market for a live animal or pet, a quick trip to the animal market is a fascinating way to catch a glimpse into the more local side of the market and people-watch.
 It is worth a quick visit!

 Bargaining In Otavalo

 It is expected that you will bargain at the market – in fact, you should.
-Its absolutely expected that you will and vendors factor this in to the initial price they’ll offer you.
+It’s absolutely expected that you will and vendors factor this into the initial price they’ll offer you.
+You can usually expect to get an item for half or two-thirds of the price that you’re initially offered.

 I’ve heard vendors offering some truly outrageous prices in the past.
 Once I inquired about a few items and was told they would cost $90…only to have to vendor come running after me as I walked away and offer to sell them for as low as $20.